FovEx: Human-Inspired Explanations for Vision Transformers and Convolutional Neural Networks: Abstract

 \section{Abstract}

-We introduce Foveation-based Explanations (FovEx), a novel human-inspired visual explainability (XAI) method for Deep Neural Networks.
-Our method achieves state-of-the-art performance on both transformer (on 4 out of 5 metrics) and convolutional models (on 3 out of 5 metrics), demonstrating its versatility.
-Furthermore, we show the alignment between the explanation map produced by FovEx and human gaze patterns (+14\% in NSS compared to RISE, +203\% in NSS compared to gradCAM), enhancing our confidence in FovEx's ability to close the interpretation gap between humans and machines.
+Explainability in artificial intelligence (XAI) remains a crucial aspect for fostering trust and understanding in machine learning models.
+Current visual explanation techniques, such as gradient-based or class-activation-based methods, often exhibit a strong dependence on specific model architectures.
+Conversely, perturbation-based methods, despite being model-agnostic, are computationally expensive as they require evaluating models on a large number of forward passes.
+In this work, we introduce Foveation-based Explanations (FovEx), a novel XAI method inspired by human vision.
+FovEx seamlessly integrates biologically inspired perturbations by iteratively creating foveated renderings of the image and combines them with gradient-based visual explorations to determine locations of interest efficiently.
+These locations are selected to maximize the performance of the model to be explained with respect to the downstream task and then combined to generate an attribution map.
+We provide a thorough evaluation with qualitative and quantitative assessments on established benchmarks.
+Our method achieves state-of-the-art performance on both transformers (on 4 out of 5 metrics) and convolutional models (on 3 out of 5 metrics), demonstrating its versatility among various architectures.
+Furthermore, we show the alignment between the explanation map produced by FovEx and human gaze patterns (+14\% in NSS compared to RISE, +203\% in NSS compared to GradCAM).
+This comparison enhances our confidence in FovEx's ability to close the interpretation gap between humans and machines. \thefootnote